 There are a lot of recipes where you can add other herbs like thyme and parsley, depending on what you’re using it for.
 Around here we love rosemary so we add a few sprigs of that as well.

 Add enough cold water to cover everything and cook on low heat in a slow cooker or on the stovetop for 6-8 hours.
-More water may be added during the cooking process.
+More water may be added along the way.
 During the cooking process, there will be fat that floats to the surface.
 This should be skimmed off.
 Once done, strain everything and there you have made your very own bone broth.
 Enjoy!